-Welcome to Northwestern State University's (NSU) Master of Science in Radiologic Sciences (MSRS) Program!
+Welcome to Northwestern State University's (NSU) Master of Science in Allied Health (MSAH) Program!
 Our sincere hope is that you will find our program a rewarding and challenging part of your life and professional development.
 As a part of the healthcare team, we are working toward one goal-to provide the best possible care to the patients we are privileged to serve.

-The School of Allied Health at Northwestern State University provides a specialized program of study that prepares baccalaureate radiologic sciences professionals to become leaders in the radiologic sciences.
-The MSRS program offers concentrations in radiologic sciences education and administration.
-The program allows radiologic sciences professionals to earn a graduate degree in their discipline and develop skills that will assist with career advancement within radiologic sciences education or administration.
+The School of Allied Health at Northwestern State University provides a specialized program of study that will prepare students to become leaders in allied health professions.
+The MSAH program offers two concentrations in the areas of clinical education and clinical operations.
+The program allows allied health professionals to earn a graduate degree in their discipline and to develop skills that will assist with career advancement within allied health clinical education or clinical operations.
+The program's mission and goals were designed to contribute to the university's strategic plan.
 This is achieved by offering a program with 100% of the courses offered via online learning technologies.
-Online courses allow working technologists to continue in their current positions while pursuing the degree requirements.
+Online courses allow working professionals to continue in their current positions while pursuing the degree requirements.

-We hope this handbook will acquaint you with the NSU MSRS Program and provide you with an understanding of our policies.
+We hope this handbook will acquaint you with the NSU MSAH Program and provide you with an understanding of our policies.
 The information in this Handbook is subject to modification due to changing circumstances; the policies as written may be modified, superseded, or eliminated.
 You will be notified of such changes through regular channels.